LixideMC/quilt-loader/README.md

 quilt-loader
 ===========

-The loader for mods under Quilt.
+The loader for mods under Quilt, Fabric and LixideQuilt.
 It provides mod loading facilities and useful abstractions for other mods to use.

 ## License